LordOfMice/hidusbf/README.md

 3 - 4k-8k patching

-And strictly speaking 1k, 2k-4k and 4k-8k versions of driver are different now by PatchUSBPort default value only.
+And strictly speaking 1k, 2k-4k and 4k-8k versions of driver are different now by PatchUSBXHCI default value only.

 Thanks to Battle Beaver Customs https://www.battlebeavercustoms.com/ once again for invaluable help.